karson33/vpnfactcheck/_posts/2021-05-05-how-fast-surfshark-brisbane.md

 Yes, it's as fast as in Sydney.

-50Mbps is well enough to stream Netflix 4k smoothly so it's safe to say 200Mbps SurfShark speed in Brisbane is fast enough for most internet user.
+50Mbps is well enough to stream Netflix 4k smoothly so it's safe to say 200Mbps SurfShark speed in Brisbane is fast enough for the most internet users.

 For the optimum VPN connection speed, it's suggested to manually select the connection mode in **IKEv2 or WireGuard** mode.